-American depositary shares representing ordinary shares of BHP Billiton Limited are listed on the New York Stock Exchange, and its ordinary shares are listed on the Australian Stock Exchange.
-American depositary shares representing ordinary shares of BHP Billiton Plc are listed on the New York Stock Exchange, and its ordinary shares are admitted to the Official List of the Financial Services Authority in its capacity as competent authority under the United Kingdom Financial Services and Markets Act 2000, referred to as the UK Financial Services Authority, and the London Stock Exchange Plc for trading on the London Stock Exchange's Regulated Market.
-You can consult reports and other information about BHP Billiton Limited that it has filed pursuant to the rules of the New York Stock Exchange and the Australian Stock Exchange, and about BHP Billiton Plc that it has filed pursuant to the rules of the New York Stock Exchange and the UK Financial Services Authority, at those exchanges or authority.
-Such documents are not incorporated into this prospectus.
+American Depositary Shares ("ADSs") representing ordinary shares of BHP Billiton Limited, evidenced by American Depositary Receipts ("ADRs"), are listed on the New York Stock Exchange, and its ordinary shares are listed on the Australian Securities Exchange ("ASX").
+ADSs representing ordinary shares of BHP Billiton Plc, evidenced by ADRs, are listed on the New York Stock Exchange ("NYSE"), and its ordinary shares are admitted to the Official List of the Financial Conduct Authority in its capacity as competent authority under the United Kingdom Financial Services and Markets Act 2000, referred to as the UK Financial Conduct Authority, and the London Stock Exchange Plc for trading on the London Stock Exchange's Regulated Market.
+You can consult reports and other information about BHP Billiton Limited that it has filed pursuant to the rules of the NYSE and the ASX, and about BHP Billiton Plc that it has filed pursuant to the rules of the NYSE and the UK Financial Conduct Authority, at those exchanges or authority.
+Such documents are not incorporated into this prospectus supplement and the attached prospectus.

-We will make available to the holders of debt securities, at the corporate trust office of the trustee under the indenture governing the debt securities, copies of the indenture as well as our most recent annual report on Form 20-F, including a review of operations, and annual audited consolidated financial statements prepared in conformity with International Financial Reporting Standards as issued by the International Accounting Standards Board, or IFRS.
+We will make available to the holders of the notes, at the corporate trust office of the trustee under the indenture governing the notes, copies of the indenture as well as our most recent annual report on Form 20-F, including a review of operations, and annual audited consolidated financial statements prepared in conformity with International Financial Reporting Standards as issued by the International Accounting Standards Board, or IFRS.
 We will also make available at the corporate trust office of the trustee our semi-annual consolidated financial statements, prepared in accordance with IFRS.
 We have not provided, and do not intend to provide, a reconciliation of our financial results to generally accepted accounting principles in the United States.